Castlery | May 15, 2023

 They are ideal for year-round use but are especially suitable for warmer months because of their breathability.

-Bamboo fibres are naturally silky and smooth, which creates a luxurious and comfortable feel.
+Bamboo fibers are naturally silky and smooth, which creates a luxurious and comfortable feel.
 They are also naturally hypoallergenic and antimicrobial, which makes them a good choice for those with sensitive skin or allergies.
 As they are very breathable and lightweight, bamboo sheets are ideal for warm climates or hot sleepers.

 Egyptian cotton sheets also have a high thread count, which further contributes to their softness and durability.
 A thread count of at least 400 is common for Egyptian cotton sheets, but some premium brands offer thread counts as high as 1000.